sulu/sulu/UPGRADE.md

 This update is also handled normally by the update build command automatically.

-### Query parameters in the snippet controller work again

-In the previous version the `SnippetController` would return the entire content of the snippet in the `cgetAction`.
-Now it respects the list of fields provided in the query parameter and only returns those.

 ### DocumentToUuidTransformer return type changed

 For compatibility to Symfony 7 the `DocumentToUuidTransformer` methods return types changed: